 Treatment for Cushing's Disease in Dogs

 Explore acupuncture

 The traditional Chinese treatment of acupuncture engages the use of thin needles that are pricked through a person’s skin at specific points in various places throughout the body.
-The ancient Chinese method is proven to work on dogs too.
-It can help reduce pain, and inflammation, balances the endocrine system, and is a holistic cure to the symptoms of Cushing’s disease.
+The ancient Chinese method is proven to work on dogs, too.
+It can help reduce pain and inflammation, balance the endocrine system, and is a holistic cure to the symptoms of Cushing’s disease.
 Older dogs with arthritis and joint inflammation are usually subjected to the practice of acupuncture.

+Treatment for Cushing's Disease in Dogs